HOME FREE COMMUNITY PROGRAM HOME FREE SHELTER

 - Systems advocacy, and training of law enforcement, prosecutors and court personnel.

-Services are also provided in twelve northwest Hennepin County municipalities.
+Services are also provided in eleven northwest Hennepin County municipalities.

 Home Free also offers services to battered immigrant and refugee women, including safe shelter, advocacy, information and support, and immigration specific advocacy.